-The activities of the six workstreams explain how we will work as a partnership to transform services for children and young people with SEND so that they can be delivered at best value.
-The following section of the plan explains the achievements that have already been made within each area and what each workstream will do over the next three years to achieve the required financial outcomes and improvements to the quality of services.
+We have established six workstreams to lead the work that we need to do as a partnership to deliver the plan.
+The following section of the plan sets out the scope of each workstream, explains the progress that we have made, and gives and overview of activities over the next three years to achieve the required improvements to the quality of services and operate with a sustainable budget.
 The risks to achieving the transformation are also identified within each workstream.

-It is expected that each workstream will produce a detailed work plan that includes deliverables, milestones, equalities impacts and engagement plans.
 Progress in delivering the transformation will be tracked on a monthly basis by the delivery group and summarised in a highlight report to the SEND Partnership Board to ensure that activities remain on track to be delivered and the required transformational and financial outcomes are achieved.
 Where issues cannot be resolved by the delivery group, they will be escalated to the SEND Partnership Board and, if necessary and ultimately, to the Health and Wellbeing Board.

 Engaging with children, young adults and their families will be essential in delivering the transformation.
-This engagement will include statutory consultation, as well as co-production, the involvement of representative groups, and information sharing.
+This engagement will include statutory consultation (where this is required), as well as co-production, the involvement of representative groups, and information sharing.
 This plan sets out the broad activities that will be needed to transform services.
 However, each workstream will develop a detailed engagement plan showing how the impact of change on children, young people and families will be assessed, and seeking views to inform decision-making and prioritisation.